Deer Island Prison: House of Correction

 Prior to 1896, the Suffolk County "House of Correction was located in South Boston. ...
 By Chapter 536 sec.
 15 of the Acts of 1896 ... all the prisoners sentenced there were transferred to the former House of Industry on Deer Island. ...
 The last inmates were transferred from the South Boston facility by October 1902."

 In the 20th century, the prison was administered by the Penal Institutions Department (c.
 1941) and the Penal Commissioner of Boston (c.
 1990).
-In 1991 about 880 inmates were transferred permanently to the Suffolk County House of Correction in South Boston.
+In 1991 about 880 inmates were transferred permanently to the Suffolk County House of Correction in Boston's South Bay area.
 The Deer Island prison buildings were razed in 1992 to prepare for the construction of the Deer Island Waste Water Treatment Plant, an outcome of the Clean Water Act.

 In the film The Last Detail, the prison was used as the backdrop for Portsmouth Naval Prison.The prison was also shown in the 1978 motion picture the Brinks Job starring Peter Falk.